OlofBlomqvist/marlowe-rs/readme.md

 - [todo] Generate contract history
 - [todo] Generate transaction from state and inputs

-### Disclaimers

-- This crate was created as a learning exercise and should not be trusted anywhere near a production environment at this time.

-- It is a side-project and might be dropped completely at any time (it may already be dead!)

-- The pest.rs grammar file is just an initial attempt to make sense of the language from a high level.
-  It will likely have to be rebuilt from the ground up when Marlowe v3 is official.

 ### Example usages

 // Describing a contract in Rust
 ```rust